 Iiiiiiiiiiin the red corner we have those punchy decongesting hard working exfoliaters.

 Iiiiiiiiiiiiin the blue corner, we have the silky smoothing, skin prep-soothers.

 In the latter group, Santa Maria Novella’s Acqua de Rose up a champion.
 Definitely up-there in the hall of greats for me.

-I use it in the mornings and after more acidic toners in the evening.
-I've decanted some into a Muji spray bottle and used it as a facial spritz on long flights or on hot days.
-I've tried a lot of rose waters in my time but this one is the only one that I would repurchase.
-It is soothing, uplifting, simple, effective at removing residual cleanser and missed bits of muck - not to mention beautifully presented.
+I use it in the mornings after cleansing and after my chosen acid toner in the evening.
+I’ve even decanted some into a Muji spray bottle and used it as a facial spritz on long flights or on hot days.
+I’ve tried a lot of rose waters in my time but this one is the only one that I would repurchase.
+It is soothing, uplifting, simple, effective at removing residual cleanser and missed bits of muck – not to mention beautifully presented.